 Read more about our scenario planning here.

-openENTRANCE will develop complete and consistent scenarios for transitioning to low-carbon futures in open collaboration with stakeholders through workshops.
-The scenarios will provide valuable insights about the future energy system based on present assumptions of opportunities and barriers to reach a low carbon Europe.
+openENTRANCE has developed complete and consistent scenarios for transitioning to low-carbon futures in open collaboration with stakeholders through workshops.
+The scenarios provide valuable insights about the future energy system based on present assumptions of opportunities and barriers to reach a low carbon Europe.

-In addition, the scenarios will be flexible, making it possible for users to adjust the input, as well as the energy system model, according to their own needs.
-This way, it will be possible to conduct new scenario building exercises after the project’s conclusion using different assumptions (e.g. varying fuel prices) to the present ones.
+In addition, the scenarios are flexible, making it possible for users to adjust the input, as well as the energy system model, according to their own needs.
+This way, it is possible to conduct new scenario building exercises after the project’s conclusion using different assumptions (e.g. varying fuel prices) to the present ones.

-Moreover, openENTRANCE will develop energy transition pathways in relation to the reference scenarios, in order to provide strategic recommendations to policy-makers to reach a low carbon Europe.
-The pathways will include specific technology choices and innovations, as well as socio-economic and other social and human aspects related to these.
+Moreover, openENTRANCE has developed energy transition pathways in relation to the reference scenarios, in order to provide strategic recommendations to policy-makers to reach a low carbon Europe.
+The pathways include specific technology choices and innovations, as well as socio-economic and other social and human aspects related to these.